department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2023-03-Initial-Decisions/research-plan.md

 ## Research Goals
 With this research, we want to speak to Veterans who are currently waiting for decisions on disability compensation claims they filed on VA.gov.
 We want to understand what's working and what's not working about the CST experience while they are waiting for this claim.

-There are a couple key areas we are specifically curious about:
+In particular, there are three areas will be looking at especially carefully:

-- We want to understand what information Veterans specifically want to know to stay informed as their claim goes through the initial decision process.
+- We want to understand **what information Veterans specifically want to know to stay informed** as their claim goes through the initial decision process.

-- We want to understand the experience Veterans have with requests to provide additional evidence.
-We want to find opportunities to help veterans provide better evidence in support of their, earlier in the process.
+- We want to understand **the experience Veterans have with requests to provide additional evidence.** We want to find opportunities to help veterans provide better evidence in support of their, earlier in the process.

-- We want to understand the experience Veterans have with requests for C&P exams.
-We want to find opportunities to set the right expectation for Veterans going to C&P exams.
+- We want to understand **the experience Veterans have with requests for C&P exams.** We want to find opportunities to set the right expectation for Veterans going to C&P exams.

 ### Outcome
 Hopefully by the end of this study we will have a better idea of: